Search This Blog

 Ann Barney, Almswoman

 On the 1881 census Ann was living in her almshouse with her granddaughter Gertude Barney aged 11 (daughter of Henry).
-Within the next years Gertrude moved on and Ann was left alone in the house.
+Within the next few years Gertrude moved on and Ann was left alone in the house.
 She became increasingly frail and by 1886 needed help to even get into her bed.
-Esther Wethered (widow of the former vicar of Hurley Florence Wethered- yes Florence was a male) lived in nearby Oxford Cottage and along with another wealthy visitor of the poor Mrs Graves alerted Walter Lovegrove one of the Guardians of the poor to the fact that Ann needed someone to take care her.
+Esther Wethered (widow of the former vicar of Hurley Florence Wethered- yes Florence was a male*) lived in nearby Oxford Cottage and along with another wealthy volunteer "parish visitor" Mrs Graves alerted Walter Lovegrove** one of the Guardians of the poor to the fact that Ann needed someone to take care of her.
 Walter wrote to the Wycombe Board of Guardians to request that Ann receive money to pay for a nurse attendant.
-This was refused on the grounds that Ann received a small income as an almswoman and thus was not legally classified as destitute.
-Nor on the same grounds would they give her a ticket to enter the workhouse infirmary for treatment or respite despite the local doctor believing that would be best for her.
+This was refused on the grounds that Ann received a small income of €1 a month as an almswoman and thus was not legally classified as destitute.
+Nor on the same grounds would they give her a ticket to enter the workhouse infirmary for treatment despite the local doctor believing that would be the best thing for her.

 For more Oxford Road related posts see here